 In our model, the effect of increased labor income volatility on the timing of marriage is partially influenced by the presence of consumption commitments.
 Therefore, this paper contributes to the consumption commitment literature along the lines of Chetty and Szeidl (2007) and Postlewaite, Samuelson, and Silverman (2008).
 Chetty and Szeidl discuss how risk-averse agents can become even more risk averse in the presence of consumption commitments.
 Postlewaite, Samuelson, and Silverman study how risk-neutral individuals can behave as if they have preferences about risk when they face commitments.
-Another interesting paper, Sommer (2012), discusses the role of consumption commitments and rising income volatility.
+Another interesting paper, Sommer (2014), discusses the role of consumption commitments and rising income volatility.
 In her paper, she argues that rising volatility leads to a delay in fertility.
 Our papers differ in the modeling of the spousal insurance within marriage in this paper, in the equilibrium approach to the marriage market used here, and in the quantitative methodologies employed.
+In a related paper (Santos and Weiss, 2012), we expand upon this notion to discuss how income risk affects not only marriage, but divorce as well.
+Adding divorce comes at substantial computational cost, and complicates the model due to specifications of how children are dealt with upon divorce.
+There, we simplify several dimensions of the model described here in order to take divorce into account.
+For example, we do not compare income risk with other mechanisms in the literature.
+Greenwood, Guner, Kocharkov and Santos (2012) look at related changes in the American family, namely marriage and divorce patterns in the U.S. over the last 50 years.
+However, they do not discuss earnings risk or the effects of consumption commitments.